Mashamba/swim-proto-js/README.md

 ### @command

-Receive a command message that propagated through a linked model node on a monitored lane.  `node_uri` and `lane_uri` refer to origin node and lane to which the command was published.  `link_uris` enumerates all model links the command passed through prior to reaching the receiver.
+Send a command message to a model node on some lane, or receive a command message that propagated through a linked model node on a subscribed lane.
+`node_uri` and `lane_uri` always refer to origin node and lane to which the command was published.  `link_uris` enumerates all model links the command passed through prior to reaching the receiver.

 ```